urtzienriquez/Gallotia_DEB/README.md

 * added a fact point for all three species that there are giant Gallotia species
 * For G.simonyi changed common name to that listed in Catalogue of Life (convention for AmP) but marked in section Facts that a sinonym is sometimes used
 * In G. simonyi and G.stehlini removed uni-variate data specific scaled functional responses (f_LN, f_tL) because we keep them fixed at same value as zero-variate f and the temperature is guessed (no strong evidence for a specific f), so there is no need for extra parameters (I modified the predict files so that it is easy to include later if required)
 * Values of maintenance ratio (k) seems to be low for G.intermedia (k = 0.08) and high for G.stehlini (k = 0.95).
 I marked this as discussion points in respective entries.
 Generally, I found the values for turtles and some other lizards to be around 0.7 (Bas uses 0.3 as a general value).
 Anything higher than 1 makes no biological sense.

 * "All Gallotia entries are now submitted for upload to collection"  , I will also notify Bas of this by email

+### Update 04/06/2021

+* Replaced all files with the final files in AmP
+* Update param_comparison.m file reading parameters from AmPdata and add multidimensional scaling plot.